Joe Coulombe: Personal life and death

 In 1952, Coulombe married Alice Steere, whom he met at a party while they were students at Stanford.
-Alice served on the board and is a life trustee of the Los Angeles Opera.
+Alice served on the board and was a life trustee of the Los Angeles Opera.
 They had three children, Joe, Charlotte, and Madeleine.
 Coulombe and his family lived in Pasadena, California.

 Coulombe was a board member of the Huntington Library, the Colburn School, and the Los Angeles Opera.

-On February 28, 2020, Coulombe died at his home in Pasadena.
-He was 89 years old.
+On February 28, 2020, Coulombe died at his home in Pasadena, at age 89.

+In 2021, his memoir was published: Becoming Trader Joe: How I Did Business My Way and Still Beat the Big Guys.